-While the Kansas-Nebraska Bill was pending in Congress it became apparent that there would be a struggle between the pro-slavery and abolitionists for the Territory of Kansas as soon as it was organized.
-Before the bill even became a law a number of aid societies and cooperative associations were formed in the North, for the purpose of populating Kansas with those who opposed slavery.
+While the Kansas-Nebraska Bill was pending in Congress, it became apparent that there would be a struggle between the pro-slavery and abolitionists for the Territory of Kansas as soon as it was organized.
+Before the bill even became law, several aid societies and cooperative associations were formed in the North to populate Kansas with those who opposed slavery.
 Some of these societies were incorporated under the laws of different New England states, some were private companies, and some were of local significance — formed in a town or county — but all had the same objective.

-Eli Thayer, a member of the Massachusetts House of Representatives, evolved the plan of a society which should offer to anti-slavery emigrants inducements sufficient to offset the hardships of frontier life.
-His strategy was for an investment company to give advantages to those whom it induced to go to Kansas, and at the same time defeat slavery.
+Eli Thayer, a member of the Massachusetts House of Representatives, evolved the plan of a society that should offer anti-slavery emigrants inducements sufficient to offset the hardships of frontier life.
+His strategy was for an investment company to give advantages to those whom it induced to go to Kansas and at the same time defeat slavery.

-Thayer, presented to the Massachusetts House of Representatives in March 1854, a petition for the incorporation of the “Massachusetts Emigrant Aid Company,” and on April 26, 1854, more than a month before the passage of the Kansas-Nebraska Bill, this company was chartered with a capital of $5,000,000.
+Thayer presented to the Massachusetts House of Representatives in March 1854 a petition to incorporate the “Massachusetts Emigrant Aid Company.”
+On April 26, 1854, more than a month before the passage of the Kansas-Nebraska Bill, this company was chartered with a capital of $5,000,000.

-The incorporators selected a committee consisting of Eli Thayer, Alexander H. Bullock, and Edward Everett Hale, to recommend a system of operation.
-The first charter proving unsatisfactory, the company reorganized under a charter granted by the Connecticut legislature, and a third charter was obtained in 1855 when the name was changed to the “New England Emigrant Aid Company,” with a capital of $1,000,000.
-The work done by this society, directly and indirectly, was one of the greatest factors in making Kansas a Free-State.
+The incorporators selected a committee consisting of Eli Thayer, Alexander H. Bullock, and Edward Everett Hale to recommend a system of operation.
+The first charter was proving unsatisfactory, the company reorganized under a charter granted by the Connecticut legislature.
+A third charter was obtained in 1855 when the name was changed to the “New England Emigrant Aid Company,” with a capital of $1,000,000.
+The work done by this society, directly and indirectly, was one of the most significant factors in making Kansas a Free-State.
 Agitation of the question, advertisements in the papers, and the literature distributed started many for Kansas, who never knew of the country until this work commenced.

 Charles Robinson, S. C. Pomeroy, and M. F. Conway were the company’s agents.
-They secured low rates of transportation to the territory, and the first emigrants, 30 in number, led by Charles H. Branscomb, arrived at the mouth of the Kansas River on July 28, 1854.
-Two weeks later they were followed by a second and larger party, and these men laid the foundations of Lawrence, the first Free-State settlement in Kansas.
+They secured low transportation rates to the territory, and the first emigrants, 30 in number, led by Charles H. Branscomb, arrived at the mouth of the Kansas River on July 28, 1854.
+Two weeks later, they were followed by a second and larger party, and these men laid the foundations of Lawrence, the first Free-State settlement in Kansas.

 John Goodrich of Massachusetts was president; Francis P. Blair, vice-president; and its directors were from various northern states.
-Agents were appointed in several states to call the attention of the public to its work and organize auxiliary societies to promote immigration to Kansas.
+Agents were appointed in several states to call the public’s attention to its work and organize auxiliary societies to promote immigration to Kansas.

-The plan of the league was to arrange parties of emigrants so that they could travel together and settle in the same locality.
+The league planned to arrange parties of emigrants to travel together and settle in the same locality.
 Their first train for Kansas left Worcester on July 17, 1854, only eleven days after the league was organized.

 Some of the other organizations of this character were the “Oberlin Kansas League,” the “Kansas National Committee,” and after the Sacking of Lawrence the “General National Kansas Aid Committee,” the “Boston Relief Committee,” the “Kansas Aid Society of Wisconsin,” and the “Female Aid Society of Wisconsin,” all of which were formed to send people and supplies to Kansas, and in other ways aid in defeating the friends of slavery.